-► Clean up all spills immediately.
+methods and material for containment and cleaning up Minor Spills Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
-Min an Cuilla Control personal contact with the substance, by using protective equipment.
-Minor Spills ► Contain and absorb spill with sand, earth, inert material or vermiculite. ▶ Wipe up. ► Place in a suitable, labelled container for waste disposal.
-Minor hazard. ► Clear area of personnel. ▶ Alert Fire Brigade and tell them location and nature of hazard.
-Control personal contact with the substance, by using protective equipment as required.
-Mada : 0 : 111 - Prevent spillage from entering drains or water ways.
-Major Spills ► Contain spill with sand, earth or vermiculite. ► Collect recoverable product into labelled containers for recycling.
-Absorb remaining product with sand, earth or vermiculite and place in appropriate containers for disposal. ▶ Wash area and prevent runoff into drains or waterways. ► If contamination of drains or waterways occurs, advise emergency services. , , ,
+Control personal contact with the substance, by using protective equipment.
+Contain and absorb spill with sand, earth, inert material or vermiculite.
+Wipe up.
+Place in a suitable, labelled container for waste disposal.
+Major Spills Clear area of personnel and move upwind.
+Alert Fire Brigade and tell them location and nature of hazard.
+Control personal contact with the substance, by using protective equipment.
+Prevent spillage from entering drains, sewers or water courses.
+Recover product wherever possible.
+Put residues in labelled containers for disposal.